Pallavan: Production

 Directed by Padmamagan, making his first film, several new actors were cast alongside the lead duo of Manoj Bharathiraja and Rathi.
 Munna, a nephew of actress Jayabharathi, made his first acting appearance and was credited as Shankar, alongside Bangalore-based actress Shara and Mukesh.
-Manoj worked on the film alongside his commitments for another project titled MA Gold Model, which did not have a theatrical release.
 Padmamagan signed up for the film after having previously written dialogues in the Raghava Lawrence-starrer Style and associated with producer Rufus Parker.
 The title of the film Padmamagan, was inspired by the name by which Chennai's state-owned city buses were known earlier and Padmamagan hoped to evoke nostalgia amongst the audience.
 Several scenes and songs for the film were also shot on board in the city's buses.

 Soundtrack

-Soundtrack was composed by Vidyasagar, while lyrics written by Pazhani Bharathi.
+Soundtrack was composed by Vidyasagar, while lyrics written by Palani Bharathi.